radirckze/react-playground/README.md

 My react learning / playground project

+General notes:
+- the src/api folder contains sample code for accessing a rest api
+- RestServer contains the mock rest server used for project.

 Completed:
 - uisng bootstrap to style app (using reat-bootstrap)
 - create app that shows members, posts, contents.